bbgdzxng1/cta608-in-vbi/README.md

 Ok, sometimes you will see the Line-21 waveform when digitizing a source into a full-frame 486 picture, but the VBI should not really appear in a 480 picture.
 The team over at vhs-decode _do_ care about the VBI and preserving the full frame, including VBI and HBI, but the average user does not need analog Line-21 captions.
 But if you have found this script, you probably know all that already.

+It could be useful for creating a digital waveform to enhance or correct a vhs-decode.
+It could be used for retro-video creation.

 ### This script doesn't do much, right?

 This script just takes an simple hardcoded array of two-byte words and encodes those two-byte words into a series of sequential video frames, to _simulate_ Line-21 analog closed captions.
 It is a badly, written proof of concept.